-The above negative (positive) effect of labor income tax on aggregate employment gives rise to a negative (positive) effect on economic growth and innovation in the short run.
-These ambiguous effects of income taxation on growth are consistent with the empirical results in Gale et al. (2015), who identify both positive and negative effects in the US.
-In the long run, endogenous market structure removes the scale effect on long-run growth, so that labor income tax does not affect the steady-state growth rate.
-The short-run negative (positive) effect on consumption growth in turn causes a short-run negative (positive) effect on the real interest rate via the households' consumption Euler equation.
-Because the long-run growth rate is independent of aggregate employment in our scale-invariant Schumpeterian model, the effect of labor income tax on the real interest rate also becomes neutral in the long run.
+The effect of the labor income tax on aggregate employment discussed above gives rise to an effect of the same sign on innovation-driven economic growth in the short run.
+These ambiguous effects of labor income taxation on growth are consistent with the empirical results in Gale et al. (2015), who identify both positive and negative effects in the US.
+In the long run, the endogenous market structure removes the scale effect so that labor income tax does not affect the steady-state growth rate.
+The short-run effect on consumption growth, in turn, causes a short-run effect of the same sign on the real interest rate via the households' consumption Euler equation.
+Because the long-run growth rate is independent of aggregate employment in our scale-invariant Schumpeterian model, the effect of labor income taxation on the real interest rate is neutral in the long run.

-At the individual level, labor income tax also affects the income distribution.
-In the short run, an increase in labor income tax that finances government consumption affects gross income inequality partly via the real interest rate, which determines asset income relative to wage income.
-Therefore, if labor income tax has an ambiguous effect on the real interest rate in the short run, it also has an ambiguous effect on gross income inequality in the short run.
+When we look at the individual households, labor income taxation affects the distribution of income.
+In the short run, an increase in the labor income tax that finances government consumption affects gross income inequality partly via the real interest rate, which determines asset income relative to wage income.
+Therefore, if the labor income tax has an ambiguous effect on the real interest rate in the short run, it also has an ambiguous effect on gross income inequality in the short run.
 However, the distribution of consumption is based on net income.
 In the case of consumption inequality, a higher labor income tax rate unambiguously increases consumption inequality in both the short run and the long run because higher labor income tax reduces disposable wage income relative to asset income, which is more unequally distributed.
 Therefore, the effects of labor income tax on income inequality and consumption inequality are drastically different.
-We also calibrate the model to data to examine its quantitative implications.
+To make further progress on this aspect of the model, we calibrate it to data to examine its quantitative implications.